sagemathinc/cocalc/notes/final_push.md

 - [ ] (1:00?)
 3d: fix the camera issue (that generates the large log)
 - [ ] (1:00?)
 3d: enable and test canvas rendering
 - [ ] (1:00?)
 3d: include code in cloud.sagemath library and make show use it by default

+- [ ] (1:30?) expand the size of the base vm, so I can start keeping all past builds of sage.

 - [ ] (2:00?) snap/bup caching: right now rev-list cache keeps getting bigger, with probably each cache file storing the data for all of them so far, hence wasting much space.
 I can maybe somehow do better.. since at some point, this will start to waste massive space!